1. Walking Trails:

 6. Foodie Delights:

 Nothing is better than a little indulgence and the Waikato regions boasts a variety of foodie options to tick this box.
 Enjoy a decadent High Tea at Zealong Tea Estate just north of Hamilton or take along a picnic blanket and enjoy local music at Gourmet in the Gardens.
 Visit award winning Waikato restaurants or one of the region's many farmers markets for fresh local produce.
 Those with a sweet tooth will love Duck Island Ice Cream in Hamilton East offering flavours ranging from salted caramel with cacao crumb to peppermint slice.
+Or pick your fresh berries at Ruakura Berry Shop, just a short drive from Hamilton CBD.

 Hamilton City and the wider Waikato region is set for a jam-packed summer of events.
 Catch SIX60 and special guests Drax Project in Hamilton, cheer on your team at the HSBC Rugby Sevens or head to Seddon Park to watch the Black Caps and Black Ferns in action.
 Search events here.